 When a person is addicted and stops taking the substance or engaging in the behavior, he or she may have some withdrawal symptoms like anxiety, anger, irritability, shaking, nausea, loss of appetite, fatigue, or vomiting.
-Please also note that for some substances (alcohol or benzodiazepines), it is fatal to stop by sudden without any medical supervision.
+Please also note that for some substances (alcohol or benzodiazepines), it is fatal to stop suddenly without any medical supervision.

 Please take the following self-assessment quiz.
-We recommend you to use a sheet to write your answers on.
+We recommend you to use a sheet of paper to write your answers on.
 Every 'yes' answer means 1 point for you.
 Let's begin!
 Think of a substance, chemical or activity which you think you might be addicted to.